mobius-network/slate/source/index.html.md

 }
 ```

-Called when a user withdraws credits in your app through the DApp store.
+Called when a user withdraws credits from your app through the DApp store.

 ## Token Transfer